stevegt/grid-cli/v2/doc/207-vn-guest.md

 ### Log-Structured Filesystem for Writable Layer

-To provide a writeable layer for containers that enables persistent storage and mobility, a log-structured filesystem approach is a viable option.
+To provide a writable layer for containers that enables persistent storage and mobility, a log-structured filesystem approach is a viable option.
 Here's how it can be implemented in PromiseGrid.

 1. **Log-structured Filesystem (LFS)**:
     - Changes to the filesystem (writes) are appended to a log rather than modifying files in place.
 This approach is efficient for capturing deltas and supports quick snapshots.
     - Logs can be segmented and stored as byte sequences, allowing distributed nodes to manage parts of the writable layer.
+    - there is a superlog that lists the hashes of the logs in order;
+      this allows for space reclamation and log compaction.

 2. **Persistence**:
     - When a container writes data, the changes are captured in the log.
 This log is periodically committed and distributed to other nodes.